Xenometon/Ultron-AI/README.md

 <br>

-⇒ **Ultron** is a script bot, and uses Microsoft Speech packages as voice. 💎
+⇒ **Ultron** is a script bot, & uses Microsoft Speech packages as the primary voice. 💎
 <br>

 ⚙ You can assign more functions by yourself, has **fully-customizable code**  🔥